- Define industrial-organizational psychology, sport and exercise psychology, and forensic psychology

 Researchers in sport and exercise psychology study the psychological aspects of sport performance, including motivation and performance anxiety, and the effects of sport on mental and emotional wellbeing.
 Research is also conducted on similar topics as they relate to physical exercise in general.
 The discipline also includes topics that are broader than sport and exercise but that are related to interactions between mental and physical performance under demanding conditions, such as fire fighting, military operations, artistic performance, and surgery.

-Forensic psychology is a branch of psychology that deals questions of psychology as they arise in the context of the justice system.
+Forensic psychology is a branch of psychology that deals with questions of psychology as they arise in the context of the justice system.
 For example, forensic psychologists (and forensic psychiatrists) will assess a person’s competency to stand trial, assess the state of mind of a defendant, act as consultants on child custody cases, consult on sentencing and treatment recommendations, and advise on issues such as eyewitness testimony and children’s testimony (American Board of Forensic Psychology, 2014).
 In these capacities, they will typically act as expert witnesses, called by either side in a court case to provide their research- or experience-based opinions.
 As expert witnesses, forensic psychologists must have a good understanding of the law and provide information in the context of the legal system rather than just within the realm of psychology.
 Forensic psychologists are also used in the jury selection process and witness preparation.
 They may also be involved in providing psychological treatment within the criminal justice system.
 Criminal profilers are a relatively small proportion of psychologists that act as consultants to law enforcement.

 Link to Learning